Mohéli National Park

 Mohéli National Park is a national park in the Comoros.
 It includes marine, coastal, and terrestrial areas on and around the island of Mohéli.
 The park has an area of 643.62 km^{2}.
 Established as Mohéli Marine Park on 19 April 2001, it was first protected area in the Comoros.
 It was redesignated a national park in 2010.
 In 2015 the park was expanded to include about three-quarters of Mohéli's terrestrial area.
 It is the southernmost territory of the southernmost Arabic-speaking country.

 Marine

 The marine portion of the park extends from the southern and eastern shores of the island.
 It includes a fringing reef some distance from the shore, which encloses a lagoon 10 to 60 meters deep, along with eight small mountainous islets, along with the open ocean beyond the reef to a depth of 100 meters.
 There are 91 ha of mangroves along the shore of the island, and seagrass beds in the lagoon.

-A notable feature of the park is the population of coelecanths, the park is home to varieties of sharks and humpback whales.
+A notable feature of the park is the population of coelacanths, the park is home to varieties of sharks and humpback whales.
 Other marine species include the dugong (Dugong dugon), green sea turtle (Chelonia mydas), hawksbill turtle (Eretmochelys imbricata), eight species of dolphins, and two species of bottlenose whales.